-Although the apps are browser-based, some (no live feed or hosted apps) run offline.
+Although third-party are apps (usually not part of the OS) are browser-based, some of apps can run offline (no feeds or hosted apps).
 The only difference is that theKaiOS single image advertisement (KaiAds) that runs at the start of these apps fails to run (not cached).
-By the way, the web browser app is simply labeled as Browser.
+By the way, the web browser app is simply labeled as Browser (extremely original name).

 There are several companies that are working with and/or have invested over $50 million in KaiOS (as of May 2019) including Google with an investment of $22 million, which has also supplied compatible versions of Google Search, Google Assistant (speech recognition rather than using a keypad) and Google Maps.
-It is interesting that Google is helping the competition or trying to secure a position in the feature phone market — a different subset of the market.
+It is interesting that Google is helping the competition or trying to secure a position in the feature phone market — a different subset of the mobile market.

-In India, Jio has invested $7 million and uses KaiOS for their mobile phones — branded as JioPhone (about $25 with keypad or $45 with a QWERTY keyboard) with its own version of the app store (Jio Store).
+In India, Jio has invested $7 million and uses KaiOS for their mobile phones — branded as JioPhone (about $25 with a keypad only or $45 with a QWERTY keyboard) with its own version of the app store (Jio Store).
 Needless to say, hackers have found a way to install and run the KaiStore on any JioPhone.

-Internal + 0 (hidden in File Manager) + audio + .RCD audio files + DCIM + 100KAIOS + .JPG images & .GP3 videos + screenshots + downloads + Bluetooth (if used) + music + obb (hidden in File Manager) + others + photos + videos + [third-party app subdirectories if any] + [user-defined subdirectories] + .gallery (hidden in File Manager) + previews + downloads + Bluetooth (if used) + tmp + [including wallpapers] SD Card + [user-defined subdirectories]
+Internal + 0 (hidden in File Manager) + audio + .RCD audio files + DCIM + 100KAIOS + .JPG images & .GP3 videos + screenshots + downloads + Bluetooth (if used) + music + obb (hidden in File Manager) + others + photos + videos + [third-party app subdirectories if any] + [user-defined subdirectories] + .gallery (hidden in File Manager) + previews + downloads + Bluetooth (if used) + tmp + [including wallpapers] SD Card + [user-defined subdirectories only]

-The unit comes with built-in applications.
+The unit comes with built-in apps.

 I am excited to test KaiOS 2.5 although it was released in February 2018.
 As of August 2019 (when I tested it), the latest version was KaiOS 2.6, which was released in May 2019.

-One thing that I have noticed so far is that the version of KaiStore does not have the same apps advertised in other countries like Google Assistant or other Google apps or services for the feature phone that I bought.
+One thing that I have noticed so far is that the version of KaiStore does not offer the same apps advertised in other countries like Google Assistant or other Google apps or services for the feature phone that I bought.
 According to KaiOS the selection of apps depends on the sole decision and selection of the vendor and/or carrier — in my case, Alcatel A405DL.
 This selection is fairly poor compared to the selection from vendors abroad, for example, JioPhone (India).

-Audio is recorded in either at 8 KHz or 44 KHz sample rate .RCD.
-The naming convention is basically the timestamp as yyyy-mm-dd_HHmmss (record_20190904_172958.rcd).
+Audio is recorded in either at 8 KHz or 44 KHz (CD quality) sample rate .RCD.
+The naming convention is basically the timestamp with format yyyy-mm-dd_HHmmss (for example, record_20190904_172958.rcd).

 The naming convention of the 320x240 pictures (only portrait, not landscape) is fairly annoying where the prefix IMG_ comes before an incremental integer from 0001 (IMG_0001.jpg) to 9999 (IMG_9999.jpg) — in other words, no timestamp.
-At least, screenshots (camera key and volume down) have a different naming convention that includes the timestamp — yyyy-MM-dd-HH-mm-ss (2019-09-04-17-29-58.png).
+At least, screenshots (camera key and volume down) have a different naming convention that includes the timestamp with format yyyy-MM-dd-HH-mm-ss with file type .PNG (for example, 2019-09-04-17-29-58.png).

 Videos are recorded in 320x240 .GPP and saved with the same naming convention as pictures starting with the suffix VID_ instead of IMG_ — in other words, just as annoying.